jinhoishere/max-heap/INSTRUCTIONS.md

 - `void MaxHeap::offer(int value)` – Insert a new value into the heap.
 Duplicate keys are allowed.

-- `int MaxHeap::poll(int value)` – Removes and returns the maximum value in the heap.
+- `int MaxHeap::poll()` – Removes and returns the maximum value in the heap.
 If the heap is empty, this method should throw an exception.

 - `bool MaxHeap::isEmpty() const` – Returns `true` if the heap is empty, and `false` otherwise.

 - `int MaxHeap::peek() const` ‐ Returns the maximum value in the heap without removing it.
 If the heap is empty, this method should throw an exception.

-- `int * MaxHeap::sorted() const` ‐ Creates and returns an array of integers containing the heap elements sorted in largest to smallest order.
+- `vector<int> MaxHeap::sorted() const` ‐ Creates and returns an array of integers containing the heap elements sorted in largest to smallest order.
 If the heap is empty, this method should return a null pointer. _A good approach for implementing this method would be to copy the heap contents into a new array, and then perform heapsort on the copy._

 - Your heap class should include the following two constructors:
     - `MaxHeap::MaxHeap()` ‐ Creates an empty MaxHeap of size HEAP_MIN_SIZE.
-    - `MaxHeap::MaxHeap(int * values)` ‐ Creates a new heap by copying the array `values` and then using the heapify algorithm to convert the values to a maxheap.
+    - `MaxHeap::MaxHeap(int * values, int count)` ‐ Creates a new heap by copying the array `values` and then using the heapify algorithm to convert the values to a maxheap.
 This method must use heapify and must run in _O(n)_ time.
 - As usual, your class should have an appropriate copy constructor and should overload `operator=` to produce an independent copy of your heap.

 - Your HashTable class should also overload `operator<<` such that `cout << myHeap;` prints the heap in the order in which it is stored in the array (NOT in sorted order).